OloOcki/awesome-citygml/README.md

 - Mixed LoDs: :1234:
 - Historical data: :hourglass_flowing_sand:

-**Attention!** Units that publish their 3D models as open datasets but not in the CityGML standard are marked by :large_orange_diamond:
+**Attention!** Units that publish their 3D models as open datasets but not in the CityGML-like standard (aka. semantic city models) are marked by :large_orange_diamond:

 # List of Countries